Lukáš Urban

-Lukáš Urban (born 23 June 1993) is a Slovak football midfielder who currently plays for the 3. liga club FC Košice.
+Lukáš Urban (born 23 June 1993) is a Slovak football midfielder who currently plays for the 3. liga club FC Lokomotíva Košice.

+Club career

 MFK Košice

+Urban is a product of the Košice youth academy, from where he went to play for the B team.
+Two years later, Urban got his first professional contract.
 He made his debut for the club in a 2–2 home Corgoň Liga draw against MFK Ružomberok, coming on as an 80th minute substitution.
+Despite being considered a talented young player, Urban would quit professional football to focus on his studies.

+Slávia TU Košice

+In 2024, Urban played for Slávia TU Košice.
+He scored in a 2–0 win against ŠK Odeva Lipany, netting in a goal in the 90th minute.